Tuxtla Statuette

-The Tuxtla Statuette is a small 6.3 inch (16 cm) rounded greenstone figurine, carved to resemble a squat, bullet-shaped human with a duck-like bill and wings.
-Most researchers believe the statuette represents a shaman wearing a bird mask and bird cloak.
-It is incised with 75 glyphs of the Epi-Olmec or Isthmian script, one of the few extant examples of this very early Mesoamerican writing system.
+The Tuxtla Statuette is a small rounded nephrite figurine about 6.5" high, and carved to resemble a squat, bullet-shaped human with a duck-like bill and wings.
+It is incised with glyphs of the Epi-Olmec or Isthmian script, two columns in the front and two in the back, one of the few extant examples of this very early Mesoamerican writing system.
+The front of the statuette is somewhat defaced and the glyphs there are only partially readable.

 The human face carved into the stone is unremarkable except for the long bill that extends down to chest level.
 This bill has been identified as belonging to the boat-billed heron, a locally abundant bird along the Tabasco and southern Veracruz Gulf Coast.
 Raised wings or a wing-like cape envelop the body while feet have been incised into the base.

-The Tuxtla Statuette is particularly notable in that its glyphs include the Mesoamerican Long Count calendar date of March 162 CE, which in 1902 was the oldest Long Count date discovered.
+The Tuxtla Statuette is particularly notable in that its glyphs include the Mesoamerican Long Count calendar with a possible date of March 162 CE, which at its discovery in 1902 was the oldest Long Count date yet found.
+The glyphs are not fully readable.
+Initially a long count date of "8.
+6. 2.
+4. 17" (March 13th, 162 CE) was proposed.
 A product of the final century of the Epi-Olmec culture, the statuette is from the same region and period as La Mojarra Stela 1 and may refer to the same events or persons.
 Similarities between the Tuxtla Statuette and Cerro de las Mesas Monument 5, a boulder carved to represent a semi-nude figure with a duckbill-like buccal mask, have also been noted.